-I am pleased to present the 2009/2010 - 2011/12 Service Plan for the Ministry of Health Services.
+It is my pleasure to present the 2009/10 - 2011-12 Service Plan Update for the Ministry of Health Services.
 This plan outlines the strategic priorities and goals for British Columbia's health care system over the next three years.

-Our government has made record levels of investment in our public health care system, strengthened the system through innovation, and brought forward new treatments and services to British Columbians right across the province.
+Our government has made record levels of investment in our public health care system, strengthened the system through innovation, and brought forward new treatments and services to British Columbians throughout the province.

-Based on the input received during the Conversation on Health, our government passed a record eight pieces of health care legislation last year.
-This legislation provides the foundation upon which we will strengthen the health care system today, and for our children and grandchildren in the future.
+Based on the input received during the Conversation on Health, our government passed a record eight pieces of health care legislation.
+This legislation provides the foundation upon which we will strengthen the health care system for future generations.